-Best Winter Getaways For Families And Kids Near Sydney
+Best Winter Getaways For Families In NSW

-The Fairmont Resort, Blue Mountains
+1. The Fairmont Resort, Blue Mountains

-A pleasurable 90-minute drive from Sydney!
-This is one of the most kid-friendly resorts ever and doesn't skimp on the luxury.
-Who knows, you might even get lucky enough to catch a bit of snow while you're up there!
+A pleasurable 90-minute drive from Sydney, The Fairmont Resort is one of the most kid-friendly places ever and doesn't skimp on luxury.
+You might even get lucky enough to catch a bit of snow while you're up there!
 Nothing could be better than actually enjoying the cold weather with log fires, cosy rooms, fresh mountain air and even the Christmas in July giant tree in the beautiful high-ceilinged foyer.
-The Fairmont really does have it all when it comes to children, too.
+The Fairmont Resort really does have it all when it comes to children, too.
 Kidzone has a circus carousel, mini-car rides, a mini train, two HUGE play centres, ball pits, a mirror maze arcade, mini bowling alleys and heated pools.
 Parents can relax with a spa treatment or warm up in the jacuzzi knowing the kids are having the time of their lives.
-Check out our review of the fabulous Fairmont Resort.

-Crowne Plaza, Terrigal
+2. Crowne Plaza, Terrigal

-Fabulous Farm Stays
+6. Farm Stays

 There’s something about winter and fresh country air that go so well together!
 Here are awesome farm stays we’ve already checked out and these ones have been given the ellaslist seal of approval:

-Bilpin Springs Lodge
+1. Bilpin Springs Lodge

-Calmsley Hill City Farm
+2. Calmsley Hill City Farm